A future built on every breath

 The C-SC Difference

-- 22 ACT/1100 SAT or higher, or pass the HESI Admissions Assessment (A2) exam (waived thru Spring 2023)
+- ACT score of 22 or SAT score of 1100 or higher, or passing the HESI Admissions Assessment (A2) exam (waived through Spring 2023)

 - Minimum high school GPA of 3.0 on a 4.0 scale

-- 22 ACT/1100 SAT or higher, or pass the HESI Admissions Assessment (A2) exam (waived thru Spring 2023)
+- ACT score of 22 or SAT score of 1100 or higher, or passing the HESI Admissions Assessment (A2) exam (waived through Spring 2023)

 - Cumulative GPA of 2.7 or higher

-- Support Course GPA of 2.7 or higher
+- Support course GPA of 2.7 or higher

 What can I do with a Respiratory Care Degree?